 · Watermelon is a part vegetable and part fruit and is related to cucumbers, pumpkins and squash.
 Also, the rind is entirely edible, and can be blitzed in a blender with lime for a refreshing treat.
 The rind contains blood-building chlorophyll, and has more amino acids (that protects against muscle pain) than the pink flesh, so it’s unwise to throw it in the waste.

 ¼ of large watermelon for puree

 ¼ of large watermelon, diced

 3 tomatoes, diced

 ½ red capsicum, diced

 salt and pepper, to taste

-Blend 5 cups of watermelon until liquid.
-Pour into a glass bowl and set aside.
-Into another bowl, place the other ingredients and stir to combine.
-Adjust flavours to your personal taste, by adding extra lime juice, sat and pepper, onion and garlic.
-Spoon this mixture into the liquefied watermelon juice and stir to combine.
-Cover the bowl with cling wrap, and chill in the fridge overnight for the flavours to fuse and for the colour to become vibrant.
+Blend watermelon until liquid and set aside.
+In a large bowl, add the other ingredients and stir to combine.
+Adjust flavours to your personal taste by adding extra lime juice, garlic or ginger, salt and pepper.
+Pour in the watermelon juice and stir to combine.
+Cover the bowl and chill in the fridge overnight for the flavours to fuse and for the colour to become vibrant.
 Before serving, adjust flavours if necessary.